sampsyo/home/_drafts/llvm.md

 }
 ```

-There are several kinds of LLVM pass, and we're using one called a *function pass* (it's a good place to start).
+There are several kinds of LLVM pass, and we're using one called a [*function pass*][functionpass] (it's a good place to start).
 Exactly as you would expect, LLVM invokes the method above with every function it finds in the program we're compiling.
 For now, all it does is print out the name.

 Details: